-Article 314-31-1 of the AMFGR states that the categories of financial derivatives mentioned by Article L. 533-12-7 of the Monetary and Financial Code shall fulfil one of these criteria:
+Article 314-31-1 of the AMFGR states that the categories of financial derivatives mentioned by the Monetary and Financial Code shall fulfill one of these criteria:

-a) Depending on whether a condition specified in the derivative is met or not, they give rise upon the derivative's expiry either to the payment of a predetermined gain or the partial or total loss of the amount invested:
+a) Depending on whether a condition specified in the derivative is met or not, they give rise upon the derivative's expiry either to the payment of a predetermined gain or the partial or total loss of the amount invested;

 This category of contracts refers to so-called binary options under Article D. 211-1 A of the Monetary and Financial Code.
-They may be referred to differently such as digital option, sprint market, pair option, knockin or knock-out option (KIKO), high/low option, one touch option, option builder, etc.
+They may be referred to differently such as digital option, sprint market, pair option, knock-in or knock-out option (KIKO), high/low option, one touch option, option builder, etc.

-Article 72 of the Act of Parliament n° 2016-1691 of December 9th 2016 on the fight against corruption and the modernization of the economic life.
+&lt;sup>1 Article 72 of the Act of Parliament n° 2016-1691 of December 9th 2016 on the fight against corruption and the modernization of the economic life.